abdalrahman-alhmouz/201-reading-note/class-02.md

 This specifies the relationship between the HTML page and the file it is linked to.
 The value should be stylesheet
 ```

 <hr>

+# JAVASCRIPT :red_circle:

+> A `variable` is a good name for this concept because the data stored in a variable can change (or vary) each time a script runs.
+> No matter what the dimensions of any individual wall are, you know that you can fin d its area by multiplying the width of that wall by its height.
+> Similarly, scripts often need to achieve the same goal even when they are run with different data, so variables can be used to represent values in your scripts that are likely > to change.
+The result is said to be calculated or computed using the data stored in the variables.

 # DID YOUUNDERSTAND :interrobang: